MQ-Modernization-demo/mq01-src/README.md

 queue manager running in the cluster.
-Specifically, when built, this repository will result in the creation of a container running the `mq01` queue manager in a Kubernetes pod, together with other associated Kubernetes artifacts, such as the secret that holds the Queue managers X.509 certificate.
+Specifically, when built, this repository will result in the creation of a container running the `mq01` queue manager in a Kubernetes pod, together with other associated Kubernetes artifacts, such as the secret that holds the queue manager's X.509 certificate.

 Let's explore the repository to see this structure.